ni/spright/README.md

 ## How are Spright components organized?

 Spright components are organized into packages by product.
 Each product can provide one or more component packages built on FAST and Nimble (analagous to `@ni/nimble-components`).
 They may optionally also provide Angular and Blazor integration packages for those components, analagous to `@ni/nimble-angular` and `NimbleBlazor`.
 If a component is needed by multiple products, we can consider adding it to a core Spright package or to Nimble itself.

+## Why Spright?

+"Spright" is an archaic variant of "sprite" that is the root of "sprightly"; think of it as a rapidly moving peer of Nimble.

+This concept is inspired by the "recipes" concept in [Design System Pace Layers](https://bigmedium.com/ideas/design-system-pace-layers-slow-fast.html).
+The goals are:

+1. Keep Nimble's core components at a high level of quality and reusability.
+2. Allow innovative new contributions to follow Nimble's architecture, leverage its infrastructure, and start on a path to being part of Nimble without being unnecessarily slowed by the rigorous process needed to achieve the first goal.